conghui1002/UCDIR/README.md

 ```

 ## Acknowledgement
-This repository is built based on the source code for [MoCov2](https://github.com/facebookresearch/moco)
+This repository is built based on the source code for [MoCo v2](https://github.com/facebookresearch/moco)

 ## Citation
 If you find our work helpful to your reseach, please cite our paper: